 We performed a comparison between Dell NetWorker and Microsoft DPM based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Anybody could drive the GUI."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."There are no problems in terms of stability."

 "This solution is really the best in the market!
 After evaluating other solutions, we automatically decided to use this one."